Samsung/Tizen-CSharp-Samples/Mobile/CalendarComponent/README.md

-# Calendar Component
+# Calendar
-Calendar Component is a sample application which demonstrates how to use Tizen.Xamarin.Forms.Extension.CalendarView
+This sample application demonstrates how to implement a calendar provider, which can add and configure an event.

 ![Main page - overview](./Screenshots/screenshot_1.png)